Martin-L\"of Complexes: Doppelg a ngers, -algebras and -algebras

-The aim of this section is to generalize the results described in Section \ref{sec:doppelgangers} to the case of $T_{1}$-algebras and the category $\mlcxs_{1}$.
-Contrary to what one might expect this category is not equivalent to the category of groupoids.
+The aim of this section is to generalize the basic setup from Section \ref{subsec:algebras_t0} to the case of $M_{1}$-algebras and the category $\mlcxs_{1}$.
+Contrary to what one might expect, this category is not equivalent to the category of groupoids.
 However, there is an adjunction

 analogous to the adjunction between topological spaces or, better yet, homotopy $1$-types, and groupoids.